 Each criminal case is different, and each criminal case requires a different defense.
 At the initial consultation with your criminal defense lawyer, we’ll discuss possible defenses to your case.
 Sometimes we’ll have motions to file.
 Other times we’ll be looking to take your case to jury trial.
 Finally, sometimes cases resolve via plea negotiations.

-Importantly, operating without owners consent has a special defense, called an affirmative defense.
+Importantly, operating without owner’s consent has a special defense, called an affirmative defense.
 An affirmative defense says “I did it” but there’s a legal reason for doing it.
 Affirmative defenses either reduce the penalty or cause the defendant to be found “not guilty.”
 In this case, the affirmative defense reduces the penalty to a Class A misdemeanor.

-The question is, did “the defendant abandoned the vehicle without damage within 24 hours after the vehicle was taken from the possession of the owner?”
+The question is, did “the defendant abandon the vehicle without damage within 24 hours after the vehicle was taken from the possession of the owner”?
 Abandon means that the defendant must have freely, voluntarily, and permanently given up possession of the vehicle.
 The giving up of possession is not free and voluntary if it was done because of fear of immediate capture by police.
 Additionally, a person who sold or gives the vehicle to another person has not abandoned it within the meaning of the statute.

 Facing felony charges alone can be scary.
 But we think it’s even scarier if you’re facing these charges with the wrong criminal defense attorney.
 Remember: just because someone accepts your money doesn’t mean they’re good.